Three Years for MSc, Two Years for PGDip

 Dental Implantology aims to develop a critical understanding and the ability to evaluate the clinical theory, practice and associated research applied to the practice of dental implantology as a mode of referred treatment.
 Our postgraduate course will provide you with the opportunities to apply the clinical theory, practice and associated research in the provision of dental implantology within the primary care setting.
 This course focuses on contemporary practice, teaching evidence-based principles and systems to ensure an optimal outcome for the patient and practitioner.

-The Dental Implantology programme is also taught abroad in Malaysia, visit here.
+The Dental Implantology programme is also taught abroad in Malaysia, contact us for more information.

 Applicants admitted onto the course will meet the following requirements: